ChungNYCU/image-process-api/README.md

 ## 1. Overview

-The Image process API provides several functions for processing images, including Flip, Rotate, Conver to grayscale, Resize, Generate a thumbnail, Rotate left, and Rotate right, which accepts four image formats: bmp, jpeg, png, and tiff.
+This Image process API deployed on Azure can provide several functions for processing images, including Flip, Rotate, Conver to grayscale, Resize, Generate a thumbnail, Rotate left, and Rotate right, which accepts four image formats: bmp, jpeg, png, and tiff.
 All requests are made to endpoints beginning:

 `https://image-process.azurewebsites.net/api/`